chauhanavi21/blog_generation-hugging_Face-/README.md

-I have not uploaded the model due to its size but the model i used is llama-2-7b-chat.ggmlv3.q8_0.bin .In the project create a models folder and put this model in that folder.
+I have not uploaded the model due to its size but the model used in this project is llama-2-7b-chat.ggmlv3.q8_0.bin .In the project create a models folder and put this model in that folder.
 You can download this model from hugging face